Technology

 Creating renewable, synthetic crude

 In the second process step, syngas is produced from CO2 and water by using renewable electricity.
-This can be achieved either via high-temperature co-electrolysis or via a technology combination of low-temperature electrolysis for hydrogen production coupled with a Reverse-Water-Gas-Shift reactor.
+This can be achieved either via high-temperature co-electrolysis or by a technology combination of low-temperature electrolysis for hydrogen production coupled with a Reverse-Water-Gas-Shift reactor.

 -